For urgent consular assistance call

 Depending on what you need, contact your:

-Do not travel to Somalia due to the high risk of terrorist attack, kidnapping, armed conflict and violent crime.
+Do not travel to Somalia due to the dangerous security situation and the threat of armed conflict, terrorism, kidnapping and violent crime.

 Do not travel to Somalia.

-Do not travel to Somalia due to armed conflict, the ongoing very high threat of terrorist attack and kidnapping, and dangerous levels of violent crime.
+Do not travel to Somalia due to the dangerous security situation and the threat of armed conflict, terrorism, kidnapping and violent crime.

 Full travel advice: Safety